-New Yorkers told to cover faces as U.S. coronavirus death toll tops 30,000
+U.S. coronavirus death toll tops 30,000, New Yorkers told to wear masks

 “The economy is almost in free fall,” said Sung Won Sohn, a business economics professor at Loyola Marymount University in Los Angeles.

-President Donald Trump, who initially downplayed the coronavirus threat and then called for a reopening of the economy by April 12, now has embraced May 1 target date.
+Trump, who initially downplayed the coronavirus threat and then called for a reopening of the economy by April 12, now has embraced May 1 target date.

 “There are a number of states - 19, 20 states - that really have had limited impact from it.
 So I think we will see some states that are - the governors feel that they’re ready - we’re poised to assist them with that reopening,” Robert Redfield, director of the U.S. Centers for Disease Control and Prevention, told ABC’s “Good Morning America.”